maneshthankappan/-MC-MitM-Attack-Dataset/README.md

   * Attack signatures are created for educational or research purpose only.
   * All attacks were conducted within a private network of UOC research labs.
   * Network trace does not contain any sensitive data.
-  * Visit the link [How to perfrom MC-MitM Base-Variant Attacks](https://github.com/maneshthankappan/Multi-Channel-Man-in-the-Middle-Attacks-Against-Protected-Wi-Fi-Networks-By-Base-Variant-), which explains how we setup attack environment and recreated the attacks.
+  * Visit the link [How to perfrom MC-MitM Base-Variant Attacks](https://github.com/maneshthankappan/Multi-Channel-Man-in-the-Middle-Attacks-Against-Protected-Wi-Fi-Networks-By-Base-Variant-), which explains how we setup attack environment.
-  * Visit the link [How to perfrom MC-MitM Improved-Variant Attacks](https://github.com/maneshthankappan/Multi-Channel-Man-in-the-Middle-Attacks-Against-Protected-Wi-Fi-Networks-By-Improved-Variant), which explains how we setup attack environment and the recreated attacks.
+  * Visit the link [How to perfrom MC-MitM Improved-Variant Attacks](https://github.com/maneshthankappan/Multi-Channel-Man-in-the-Middle-Attacks-Against-Protected-Wi-Fi-Networks-By-Improved-Variant), which explains how we setup attack environment.

 ## References
   * https://github.com/vanhoefm/modwifi